Anyone considering investing in the UK property market with an initial sum of £100,000 is in a very favourable position.

 - £100k is a substantial deposit to begin your property development career, and there is a range of strategies you could adopt.

-- Carefully considering your short-term and long-term goals and your risk appetite is essential before beginning any property development journey.
+- Carefully considering your goals and your risk appetite is essential before beginning any property development journey.

 - A long-term buy-to-let strategy, split across two properties, is a solid approach for a £100,000 budget, although you may tailor accordingly based on your goals, level of risk, and starting situation.